 - Exponential: retry connection at exponentially longer intervals for a set number of attempts

-The default reconnect attempt setting is infinite.
-You can limit the number of retries by setting this value: for example, in Java:
+The default number of maximum reconnect attempts is infinite.
+You can limit the number of retries by setting this value, for example, in Java:

 Mobile App Connection Management

 Mobile applications can operate while being actively used on screen and while running in the background.
 Read on to get to know the tips and best practices for managing connections on mobile devices to ensure that you receive all the messages you're interested in reading.

 Mobile App Connection Use Cases